-The authors presume that brand preference is such a big issue since most people perceive it to be so insignificant and don’t even think to bring the problem up.
-“If you are lower in relationship power and have different brand preferences than your partner, you’re probably going to find yourself stuck with your partner’s favorite brands over and over again,” study author Danielle Brick told Science Daily.
-“This could lead to a death-by-a-thousand-cuts feeling.”
+The authors presume that brand preference is such a big issue since most people perceive it to be so insignificant and don't even think to bring the problem up.
+"If you are lower in relationship power and have different brand preferences than your partner, you're probably going to find yourself stuck with your partner's favorite brands over and over again," study author Danielle Brick said in a press release.
+"This could lead to a death-by-a-thousand-cuts feeling."

-Don’t let your own insecurities be the downfall of your dream relationship, as so many do. “[Low self-esteem partners] underestimate how positively they are viewed by their partner and how much their partner loves and cares for them,” Vrije Universiteit Amsterdam professor Francesca Righetti explained to Science Daily.
+Don't let your own insecurities be the downfall of your dream relationship, as so many do. "[Low self-esteem partners] underestimate how positively they are viewed by their partner and how much their partner loves and cares for them," Vrije Universiteit Amsterdam professor Francesca Righetti explained in a 2017 study.
 In turn, this self-doubt can lead to bad moods, higher stress levels, and lower life satisfaction—all of which can harm your health and scare your partner away.